fyohannes/Data_Elections/Reflection.md

 ![Electoral College](Electoral_Map2.png)

 The map above shows the predicted outcome of the election from my model.
 As I noted in my previous blog post, although my model designated Colorado and New Hampshire as red states, I altered my model specifications, and deemed them blue states.
 Some interesting results from this prediction model include my model predicitng Pennsylavnia as a blue state, but Arizona as a red state.
 Thus, showing how my model struggled to accurately predict all of the swing states.
+Overall my model predicted that Biden would get 284 electoral votes and Trump would get 251 votes.

 **<font size="3"> Accurracy of my Models </font>**